Skip to main content

 Shoreline Protection Structure (SPS) [PDF]

-For the application forms above that involve construction equipment or construction associated impacts on the ocean shore, applicants will need to provide sufficient information related to these activities as they are subject to the same review criteria as the specific alteration project types listed below.
-Since the application form focuses on the primary project type, OPRD has prepared guidance on topics and information to consider and include in your application.
+• For the application forms above that involve construction equipment or construction associated impacts on the ocean shore, applicants will need to provide sufficient information related to these activities.
+OPRD has prepared guidance on topics and information to consider and provide with your application.
 These are outlined in the “Ocean Shores Construction Impacts, Staging, and Public Safety Plan Guidelines.”
 [PDF]

 In the event of an emergency, OPRD may issue a permit for work necessary to provide immediate and temporary relief from an imminent threat.
 This provides for more time to pursue design and permitting of a permanent solution.
 The permit and more information is located on this page: click here.